pearlmiumiu/mysite/aboutme.md

 ## Welcome to my website!

-I am a full stack fellow at Grace Hopper.
+I am currently a full stack fellow at Grace Hopper, NYC.
 I am fascinated by the logical foundation of programming and feel triumph when I conquer problems.
 Please refer to my git page for more information. https://github.com/pearlmiumiu/